ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves

 \subsubsection{Area Under ROC Curve (AUROC)}

-In machine learning problems with binary outcome, the ROC curve is very effective to take the sensitivity and the specificity of the classifier into account by plotting the false positive rate (FPR) on the x-axis and the true positive rate (TPR) on the y-axis.
-AUC summarizes this plot by measuring the area between the line and the x-axis, which is the area under ROC curve (AUROC).
-Let us assume that $M$ is the number of test samples, $V \in [0,1]^M$ contains the sorted PCVs of test samples in descending order, $T \in [0,1]^M$ and $F \in [0,1]^M$ contain the corresponding TPR and FPR values, respectively, where the threshold for entry $i$ is set to $V[i]$, and $T[0] = F[0] = 0$.
-In case that there is no tie in $V$, the privacy-friendly AUROC computation is as follows:
+In machine learning problems with a binary outcome, the ROC curve is very effective to take the sensitivity and the specificity of the classifier into account by plotting the false positive rate (FPR) on the x-axis and the true positive rate (TPR) on the y-axis.
+AUC summarizes this plot by measuring the area between the line and the x-axis, which is the area under the ROC curve (AUROC).
+Let us assume that $\nsamples$ is the number of test samples, $V \in [0,1]^\nsamples$ contains the sorted PCVs of test samples in descending order, $T \in [0,1]^\nsamples$ and $F \in [0,1]^\nsamples$ contain the corresponding TPR and FPR values, respectively, where the threshold for entry $i$ is set to $V[i]$, and $T[0] = F[0] = 0$.
+In case there is no tie in $V$, the privacy-friendly AUROC computation is as follows:

 This formula just approximates the exact AUROC in case of a tie in $V$ depending on the order of the samples.
 As an extreme example, let $V$ have $10$ samples with the same PCV.
-The first $5$ samples have label $1$ and the second $5$ samples have label $0$.
+Let the first $5$ samples have label $1$ and the second $5$ samples have label $0$.
 Such a setting outputs $AUROC=1$ with the first version of AUROC.
 On the contrary, if we have samples with $0$ at the beginning and samples with $1$ later, we obtain $AUROC=0$ with the no-tie version of AUROC.
-In order to define an accurate formula for the AUROC in case of such a tie condition, let $\xi$ be the vector of indices in ascending order where the PCV of the sample at that index and the preceding are different for $0 \leq |\xi| \leq M$ where $|\xi|$ denotes the size of the vector.
+In order to define an accurate formula for the AUROC in case of such a tie condition, let $\xi$ be the vector of indices in ascending order where the PCV of the sample at that index and the preceding one are different for $0 < |\xi| \leq \nsamples$ where $|\xi|$ denotes the size of the vector.
 Assuming that $\xi[0] = 0$, the computation of AUROC in case of a tie can be done as follows:

 As Equation \ref{eq:auc_with_tie} indicates, one only needs TPR and FPR values on the points where the PCV changes to obtain the exact AUROC.
 We will benefit from this observation in the privacy preserving AUROC computation when there is a tie condition in the PCVs.